ARTISTIC – A FEW MILESTONES

 1998 – Angel, a production of Mark Catley’s first play which set him up as a playwright.

-2000 – 2010 Silas Marner, a participatory theatre programme commissioned by Richmond Hill Primary Learning Network initially for a three year project but just kept on going.
+2000 – 2010 Silas Marner, a participatory theatre programme commissioned by Richmond Hill Primary Learning Network initially for a three year project but that just kept on going.

-2009 – When the Wind Changed first show produced by the Blahs for Early Years children.
+2009 – When the Wind Changed, first show produced by the Blahs for Early Years children.

 2010 – Stuck gets its second production after fourteen years.
 Directed by Ruth Cooper for a national tour in the Blahs twenty fifth year.

 2014 – Founder member Anthony Haddon leaves the Blahs.
 Deborah Pakkar-Hull takes over as Artistic Director

 2015 – Bill Nighy joins the Blahs as its new Patron and a photographic exhibition celebrating the Blahs’ 30th anniversary is displayed at Leeds Town Hall

 2015 – Inspiring Curiosity, celebrating 50 years of Theatre in Education is held at the Belgrade Theatre in Coventry.
 The Blahs are represented on a panel and deliver two workshops.